teambit/bit/README.md

 </p>

 ## Supported Languages
 Bit is language agnostic.
-Still, It requires binding and additional programming language sensitive features for different programming languages.
-To do so, Bit uses language-specific drivers:
+Still, it requires binding and additional language sensitive features for different programming languages.
+To do this, Bit uses language-specific drivers:

 * [bit-javascript](https://github.com/teambit/bit-javascript)